cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

        [[graph]]
            T00 = foo

-Here, ``foo[2015-08-23T00]`` would trigger (other dependencies allowing) when the wall clock time reaches ``2015-08-23T02``.
-Clock-trigger offsets are normally positive, to trigger some time *after* the wall-clock time is equal to task cycle point.
+Here, ``foo[2025-08-23T00]`` would trigger (other dependencies allowing) when the wallclock time reaches ``2025-08-23T02``.
+Clock-trigger offsets are normally positive, to trigger *after* the wallclock time is equal to the task cycle point.

-Clock-triggers have no effect on scheduling if a workflow is running sufficiently far behind the clock (e.g. after a delay, or because it is processing archived historical data) that the trigger times, which are relative to task cycle point, have already passed.

 .. _ClockExpireTasks: